track-asia/trackasia-native/README.md

 You can find TrackAsia Native iOS on [Cocoapods](https://cocoapods.org/) and on the [Swift Package Index](https://swiftpackageindex.com/trackasia/trackasia-gl-native-distribution).
 You can also TrackAsia Native iOS [as a dependency to Xcode directly](https://track-asia.com/trackasia-native/ios/latest/documentation/trackasia-native-for-ios/gettingstarted/#Add-TrackAsia-Native-as-a-dependency).

 TrackAsia Native iOS uses UIKit.
-To intergrate it with an UIKit project, you can use
+To integrate it with an UIKit project, you can use

 ```swift
 class SimpleMap: UIViewController, MLNMapViewDelegate {